efiabruni/datasciencecoursera/GettingandCleaning/codebook.md

 tBodyAccJerk-mean()-Y: Jerk signals from the accelerometer, y-axis, average of mean
 tBodyAccJerk-mean()-Z: Jerk signals from the accelerometer, z-axis, average of mean
 tBodyAccJerk-std()-X: Jerk signals from the accelerometer, x-axis, average of standart  deviation
-tBodyAccJerk-std()-Y: Jerk signals from the accelerometer, y-axis, average of standart deviatio
+tBodyAccJerk-std()-Y: Jerk signals from the accelerometer, y-axis, average of standart deviation
-tBodyAccJerk-std()-Z: Jerk signals from the accelerometer, z-axis, average of standart deviatio
+tBodyAccJerk-std()-Z: Jerk signals from the accelerometer, z-axis, average of standart deviation

 tBodyGyro-mean()-X: Signals from the gyroscope, x-axis, average of mean
 tBodyGyro-mean()-Y: Signals from the gyroscope, y-axis, average of mean